More

 A comprehensive analysis published in 2019 indicated that including cranberries in one’s diet can help people control numerous CVD risk factors.
 The systolic blood pressure, which is the blood pressure during a cardiac muscle contraction, is one of them.

-Cranberry supplementation was also found to help lower body mass index (BMI) and raise HDL, or “good,” cholesterol levels, according to the study.
+According to the study, cranberry supplementation was also found to help lower body mass index (BMI) and raise HDL, or “good,” cholesterol levels.

 A different study looked at 78 people who were overweight or obese.
 It was discovered that daily consumption of a single dose of a low-calorie cranberry beverage high in plant components improved blood sugar management, chemical indications of inflammation, and HDL lipoprotein levels.